katahiromz/RisohEditor/README.md

 - v.5.3.2 (2020.03.02)
     - Able to save with Ctrl+S without querying the location.
     - Made the "Output RC files as UTF-16" option non-volatile.
+    - Bring "List of Resource IDs" window to top.

 ## Contact Us